-During the settlement process it is important to remember your role as a sponsoring group in relation to the newcomer(s).
-It is important to respect the privacy of newcomer families, especially in their own home.
-Think about how you would like people to treat your privacy if you were in the newcomer(s)' situation.
-It is important to continuously reflect on the power differentials that exist between the sponsoring group and the newcomer(s) and to give them space as needed.
+During the settlement process, it is important to remember your role as a sponsoring group in relation to the newcomer(s).
+Sponsored families should be able to expect respect for their privacy in their new homes.
+It is important to give them space as needed.

-Especially in the beginning, it is important not to separate parents and children without the parents' understanding and agreement.
+It is important not to separate parents and children without the parents' understanding and agreement.
 It might seem more convenient to only bring the parents when going for appointments etc. but this can become a very uncomfortable experience for both parents and children.
-Remember what they are experiencing is probably very traumatic and staying together might be a great comfort for them.
+Remember that they may have experienced traumatic situations and staying together might be a great comfort for them.
 If there is ever a need to separate parents and children for any reason, make sure that you do it with the parents' agreement.

 One of the more important points related to privacy is the visits with female newcomers.
-We advise that no men from the sponsor group should be alone with newcomer women, especially in their home.
+We advise that no men from the sponsor group should be alone with newcomer women in their homes unless specifically invited.
 The women may have a history of abuse or have experienced other situations which have led to a lack of trust in men; therefore it is important to be extra conscious about this.
 The women may also feel uncomfortable being alone with a man for religious or cultural reasons.
-Make sure to always have a woman from the sponsor group present out of respect for the newcomer woman.
+Make sure to try and have a woman from the sponsor group present when possible out of respect for .newcomer women.